Antimigraine drug: Triptans

 The triptan drug class includes 1st generation sumatriptan (which has poor bioavailability), and second generation zolmitriptan.
 Due to their safety, efficacy and selectivity, triptans are considered first line agents for abortion of migraines.
 These medications are selective 5-HT1B/1D receptor agonists with some activity at 5-HT1F.
 They produce an antimigraine effect by vasoconstriction of the vessels in the brain, as well as inhibiting trigeminal CGRP release and pain transmission.
 They are normally well tolerated but the vasoconstrictor effects can lead to problematic side effects such as nausea, dizziness and chest discomfort, and therefore require caution in patients with cardiovascular disease.
 There is also an increased risk of gastrointestinal adverse events.
-Triptans use is limited to less than ten times per month in order to reduce Medication Overuse Headache (MOH).
+Triptans use is limited to less than ten times per month in order to reduce medication overuse headache (MOH).

-Ergots alkaloids
+Ergot alkaloids

 Ergot alkaloids include ergotamine and dihydroergotamine.
-This medication class targets the GCRP receptor pathway due to their likeness to serotonin, dopamine and noradrenaline.
+This medication class targets the CGRP receptor pathway due to their likeness to serotonin, dopamine and noradrenaline.
 They show activity at serotonin 5-HT1-2, dopamine D2-like and alpha1/alpha2-adrenoreceptors.
 Their lack of selectivity leads to more adverse effects, making them second line compared to triptans.
 However, they have been shown to prevent recurrence better than triptans.
 Adverse effects include nausea, vomiting, paresthesia, and ergotism.
-Their use is limited to less than ten times per month in order to reduce medication overuse headaches (MOH's).
+Their use is limited to less than ten times per month in order to reduce medication overuse headache (MOH).
 The oral dosage administrative form is considered less effective than nasal or parenteral forms and has been discontinued in Canada.
 Ergotamine is contraindicated during pregnancy.